magdanat/Mentorme/MVP Timeline.md

 - [ ] Give general overview of Android/Kotlin and necessary software needed.
 - [ ] Divide worklooad amongst everyone.
 - [ ] Set up Firebase account and give access on Firebase and Github.
-- [ ] Have everyone read the [Cooperative Software Development resource!](http://faculty.washington.edu/ajko/books/cooperative-software-development/)
+- [ ] Have everyone read the [Cooperative Software Development resource!](http://faculty.washington.edu/ajko/books/cooperative-software-development/) (We can decide if this is necessary but I figure that information is useful)

 ### Components
 - [ ] FirebaseController